whoisdsmith/LifeNodes/Intake.md

 #### 2021-2024

 The loss of my father in 2021 was a significant blow.
 I navigated through job changes, working in AI and Machine Learning, and continued to build my relationship with Tawnie.
 Despite these efforts, our relationship ended in February 2024.
 I began working at Knauf Insulation in April 2024, showing my resilience and commitment to moving forward despite personal setbacks.

-### Summary

-My life is a testament to resilience and capacity for growth.
-From a supportive and nurturing childhood to navigating the complexities of adulthood, I have consistently demonstrated strength and adaptability.
-Despite facing significant personal and professional challenges, I continue to strive for stability and personal growth, making the best of each situation while cherishing my role as a father and partner.

 # Timeline